Skip to Main Content

 Report of Alleged Academic Impropriety: A verbal expression of inquiry by a student about an action or series of actions taken by a faculty member which the student feels may be improper or otherwise inconsistent with the faculty member’s responsibilities or the student’s customary academic expectations.

-Complaint of Alleged Academic Impropriety: A written charge filed by a student with the Dean of Instruction or Dean’s Designee alleging that a faculty member has acted improperly or in a manner otherwise inconsistent with the faculty member’s responsibilities or the student’s customary academic expectations.
+Complaint of Alleged Academic Impropriety: A written charge filed by a student with the Dean or Dean’s Designee alleging that a faculty member has acted improperly or in a manner otherwise inconsistent with the faculty member’s responsibilities or the student’s customary academic expectations.

 Academic Grievance: A written statement of complaint filed with the chairperson of the Academic Grievance Committee requesting a formal review of an academic complaint which the student believes to have been unsatisfactorily resolved by the Dean/Designee.